varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

 facility, a shortcoming which people have pasted over with the ill-conceived Cookie hack.

-Cookies are, as the EU commision correctly noted, fundamentally flawed, because they store potentially sensitive information on whatever computer the user happens to use, and as a result of various abuses and incompetences, EU felt compelled to legislate a "notice and announce" policy for HTTP-cookies.
+Cookies are, as the EU commission correctly noted, fundamentally flawed, because they store potentially sensitive information on whatever computer the user happens to use, and as a result of various abuses and incompetences, EU felt compelled to legislate a "notice and announce" policy for HTTP-cookies.

-But it doesn't stop there:  The information stored in cookies have potentialiiy very high value for the HTTP server, and because the server has no control over the integrity of the storage, we are now seing cookies being crypto-signed, to prevent forgeries.
+But it doesn't stop there:  The information stored in cookies have potentially very high value for the HTTP server, and because the server has no control over the integrity of the storage, we are now seeing cookies being crypto-signed, to prevent forgeries.

 The term "bass ackwards" comes to mind.